Content marketing strategy and planning

 It's important to define your goals and what want to achieve from content marketing.
 You may want to increase your brand awareness among your target audience or drive traffic to your site to boost online sales.
 You should set SMART (specific, measurable, achievable, realistic, time-bound) objectives.
 See your marketing objectives.

 Define your target audience

-Consider who your target audience are.
+Consider who your target audience is.
 You should research their needs and interests so you can create content they will find valuable and relevant.
-See understand your customers’ needs.
+See understand your customers' needs.

 If you already publish content (such as blog posts) analyse what has been popular and look at your web visitor demographics.

 Use research to help develop ideas for new content.
 Consider what has worked in the past and look at social media to find trending topics in your industry.
 Staff who work directly with customers may have ideas on what will be most relevant.

 There are various formats and types of content you can try.
 For example, blog posts, infographics, videos and templates.
 See types of content for marketing.

 Plan, manage and publish

 Plan to publish your content throughout the year with a content calendar.
 This will help you spread out your content over time and ensure it's topical.
 For example, if you are a gift retailer you could publish a blog post on 'romantic present ideas' before Valentine's Day.

 Your calendar will help keep you on track of when content should be written, approved and published.